rl-institut/open_plan/docs/tool_interface.rst

 view-rendering
 --------------
-    How will the a *view* or *component-view* be rendered on the screen.
+    Description of how a *view* or *component-view* will be rendered on the screen.
 This belongs to frontend and is where the details about color, size, font, placement on screen matter.
 For example a menu bar which is a *view-component* can have many different *view-rendering* (horizontal with buttons, expandable vertically only on hover, etc.)

 .. _energy-type-def: